frustra/strayphotons/docs/guides/Installation_and_Setup.md

 1. If not `--no-vr`, the XR Runtime is loaded
 1. The `player` and `bindings` scenes are loaded
 1. If in test mode, commands from `script-file` are queued in the console
-1. If a `--map` is provided, that scene is loaded, else the `menu` scene is loaded.
+1. If a `--scene` is provided, that scene is loaded, else the `menu` scene is loaded.

 A number of pre-defined launch configurations are available through the provided VSCode debugger launch.json.